StephLin/KCP/README.md

 The project is originally developed in **Ubuntu 18.04**, and the following instruction supposes that you are using Ubuntu 18.04 as well.
-I am not sure if it also works with other Ubuntu versions of other Linux distributions, but maybe you can give it a try :+1:
+I am not sure if it also works with other Ubuntu versions or other Linux distributions, but maybe you can give it a try :+1:

 Also, please feel free to open an issue if you encounter any problems of the